 If that does not work, the employee can raise a personal grievance.
 This will go to mediation through the Ministry of Business, Innovation and Employment.

-If mediation doesn’t get a resolution, you can apply to the Employment Relations Authority for an investigative hearing where the authority member will make a determination.
+If Mediation doesn’t get a resolution, you can apply to the Employment Relations Authority for an investigative hearing where the authority member will make a determination.

 An appeal can be made to the Employment Court – appeals can be made only on points of law or errors of fact.